-- C. All pages in the thesis have a 1.5 inch left margin (for binding purposes) and otherwise have a 1-inch margin on all other sides.
-All text (except the title-which is bolded and centered above the first body paragraph on page one) is left aligned. - D. Every page except the title page of the thesis is numbered in the top, right-hand corner, 0.5 inches from the top edge and 1 inch from the right edge of the page.
-Front matter is numbered using Roman numerals.
+C. All pages in the paper have a 1-inch margin on all sides and all text (except the title which is bolded and centered above the first body paragraph on page one) is left aligned.

+- D. Every page is numbered in the top, right-hand corner, 0.5 inches from the top edge and 1 inch from the right edge of the page.
 All papers are printed on one side only. - E. Double space the entire paper.
 Paragraphs in a double-spaced paper are not separated by an extra space. - F. Avoid danglers.
 These are the first line of a paragraph beginning at the bottom of a page or the last line of a paragraph appearing on the top of a page.
 You may include these sentence fragments at the bottom of the page, even if they extend slightly below the bottom 1-inch margin, OR to automatically correct or prevent widows and orphans from occurring in a Word document, select the whole document, and on the menu at the top of the screen, click on Format>Paragraph>Line & Page Breaks, and then check the box for "Widow/Orphan Control." - G. In your final check for formatting, make sure that no p. (for page number) appears at the end of a line separated from the numbers down on the next line.
 Use the space bar to move the p. down to appear before the numbers. - H. Do not begin a heading at the bottom of a page.
 Rather, allow the bottom margin to exceed 1 inch, and begin the heading on the following page.
 Upload the paper to the D2L DropBox for the course, making sure it is timestamped no later than the due date.